-Currently, some 1.3 million people have yet to file their most recent tax return.
+Currently, over a million people have yet to file their most recent tax return.
 In addition, approximately 850,000 others have entered into a ‘Time to Pay’ arrangement with the taxman.
 For both of these groups, paying the tax they owe is about to get more expensive.
 Why?
-Because from 5th April, HMRC interest rates will rise for the third time this year.
+Because from 11th July 2023, HMRC interest rates rose for the fifth time this year to a staggering 7.5%!

 Why are HMRC interest rates going up?

 The main reason HMRC interest rates are going up is inflation.
 In an attempt to curb the fast rise in inflation, the Bank of England has been pushing up the UK’s most important interest rate, the Bank Rate.
-During December 2021, this went up from 0.1% to 0.25%.
-In February 2022, it further increased to 0.5%, while the following month it hit 0.75%.
-Given that the Bank of England expects inflation to reach 8% this spring, it’s highly likely the Bank Rate will increase further this year.
+During December 2021, this went up from 0.1% to 0.25%. and after a number of rises this rate has now reached 5% in July 2023.
+Given that the Bank of England has still not really yet managed to halt inflation, it’s highly possible the Bank Rate will increase further still.

 Will HMRC interest rates go up further?

 The answer to this question is likely to be ‘yes’.
-Many financial experts believe that the Bank Rate is likely to increase to at least 1.5% this year.
-If this happens, the HMRC interest rate could hit 4%.
+The latest forecast (July 2023) by financial experts is that the Bank Rate is likely to increase to a peak of 5.75% this year.
+If this happens, the HMRC interest rate could well hit 8% or even above.

 What about interest on overpaid tax?